ted-tanner/entries-backend/Readme.md

 # TODO

+* In models, can lifetime reference be used for things like Uuid in New_ structs?
+* Add email address to JWT, find endpoints (and tests!) that can use that email address rather than making a database fetch
 * Verify SQL injection is not possible with any endpoint
 * Documentation:
   * `CREATE DATABASE budgetapp OWNER budgetappdbuser ENCODING UTF8;`